 Development Manager | Contact

 Alanna Irwin is Development Manager at Artspace, Sydney.
-Prior to this position, she was Associate Director at Dominik Mersch Gallery, Sydney, driving innovative curatorial and business strategies to connect practicing contemporary artists and expanded audiences.
-She is also an accomplished project manager and arts writer, shaping projects including Janet Laurence’s ‘Requiem’ Festival as part of Sydney Festival 2021 and the fifth issue of the Allens Online Art Journal for the Allens Corporate Art Collection, and a conservation initiative for the Art Gallery of NSW’s Time-based Art Collection.
-She holds a Master of Art Curating from the University of Sydney and spent 4 years as a sessional academic in Art History, Theory and Curating at the same institution.
+Prior to this position, she was Associate Director at Dominik Mersch Gallery, Sydney, driving innovative curatorial and business strategies to connect practicing contemporary artists and audiences.
+She is also a project manager and arts writer, leading projects including Janet Laurence’s Requiem as part of Sydney Festival 2021 and the fifth issue of the Allens Online Art Journal for the Allens Corporate Art Collection.
+She holds a Master of Art Curating from the University of Sydney and is a sessional academic in Art History, Theory and Curating at the same institution.